A fundraising campaign for artists, cultural workers, creatives based in Manila, Philippines.

 In a recent survey conducted among 500 cultural workers, artists and creatives, #CreativeAidPH in collaboration with Nayong Filipino Foundation Inc. have identified a mean income loss of 98,209 Php (1,927.74 USD) and a mean projected income loss of 171,050 Php (3,357.53 USD) caused by cancellations, postponements and projects put on hold since January 2020, due to the COVID-19 Pandemic.
 The respondents of the online survey are 47% Female, 72% from the National Capital Region (Metro Manila), 58% Freelancers, 61% with dependents.
 Project Cancellations vary from a minimum of five (5) projects cancelled to a maximum of forty (40), excluding an outlier with 350 cancellations.

 #HomeNotAlone is a response to this current state of artists, cultural workers, and creatives.
-While there is no available emergency relief fund from the Philippine Government and its agencies relating to the creative sector, we are acknowledging the urgency to setup this open-source fund where people from around the globe can share and reallocate resources to provide immediate support for the Filipino artist community.
+While there is currently no available emergency relief fund from the Philippine Government and its agencies relating to the creative sector, we are acknowledging the need to setup this open-source fund where people from around the globe can share and reallocate resources to provide support for the Filipino artist community.